Can men pass yeast or BV to women?

-Vaginal yeast infections or bacterial vaginosis (BV) are not considered sexually transmitted infections.
-However, during intercourse, microorganisms, and semen introduced from the male partner can cause interruption of the balance in the vaginal ecological system, in which indigenous bacteria and Candida yeast exist.
-When bad bacteria or yeast overgrow in the vagina, infections occur.
-The source of bad bacteria or yeast could be from the partner or previously indigenous to the woman.
-You may find these two articles helpful:
+Vaginal yeast infections are not considered sexually transmitted infections.
+However, during intercourse, microorganisms, and semen introduced from the male partner can cause interruption of the balance in the vaginal ecological system, in which indigenous Candida yeast exist.
+When yeast overgrow in the vagina, infections occur.
+The source of yeast could be from the partner or previously indigenous to the woman.
+You may find this article helpful:

-Men rarely get yeast infections and they do not get BV.
+Men rarely get yeast infections.
 At least, they do not show symptoms.
 However, this does not mean they cannot be a carrier.
-If you are sexually active and you are suffering from recurrent yeast or BV, the chance is high that your partner may also be infected and become a carrier.
-Even though men do not show symptoms, men can pass yeast or BV back to women.
-This may be one of the reasons that cause yeast or BV to recur.
+If you are sexually active and you are suffering from recurrent yeast, the chance is high that your partner may also be infected and become a carrier.
+Even though men do not show symptoms, men can pass yeast back to women.
+This may be one of the reasons that cause yeast to recur.

 Disclaimer: This article is for information purposes only.
 It is about natural products, nutrients, and/or alternative methods for managing discomforts associated with vaginal dysbiosis (imbalance of microbiome, not a true infection or disease).
 It is not medical advice for the treatment of any diseases.